cedar-policy/rfcs/text/0095-type-aware-partial-evaluation.md

 };
 ```

 The residual says that Alice can perform the delete action if her source IP address is in the given range.
-In contigent authorization, an application would examine this residual, take further steps to determine Alice's IP address, and re-authorize against the residual to reach a concrete authorization decision.
+In contingent authorization, an application would examine this residual, take further steps to determine Alice's IP address, and re-authorize against the residual to reach a concrete authorization decision.

 #### Contingent authorization with entity-based unknown values